jwworth/sql-workshop/README.md

 $ cd sql-workshop/phone_book
 ```

-Open up the `lesson.sql` in your text editor.
+Open up `lesson.sql` in your text editor.

 ### Additional Resources

-You can't beat the official [PostgreSQL docs][pg-docs].
-They are about as good
+You can't beat the official [PostgreSQL docs][pg-docs]; they are about as good
 as documentation gets.
 This [conventions page][pg-conventions] will help you
 read them.

-From us, we're proud to have contributed [PG Casts][pgcasts].
-This series of
+We're proud to have contributed [PG Casts][pgcasts].
+This series of videos
-videos covers in greater detail many of the commands we'll teach today.
+covers in greater detail many of the commands we'll teach today.

 ### License